We should all start our own church, maybe along the lines of Scientology. It pays.

 A solitary fly buzzed by, to land all unwitting on the windowsill.
 The sun was streaming in the window and lighting up the dust motes, which were floating about, looking odd.

-The dust motes floated and lingered, moving about in a non-random manner, and they began to tickle my nose.
+The dust motes floated and lingered, moving about in a non-random manner, and began to tickle my nose.

 At first, I thought it was just my outer consciousness thinking about cleaning, which I do eighty percent of the time.
 I took over a sixth period world geography class one day, gave the kids their assignment, and spent the next ten minutes straightening up the absent teacher’s desk.